NekoDrone/biecalc/bg2211/assignment 1/writeup/submission.md

 Matric.
 No.:

+All of the code written in the source files, and as attached in this document were written on MATLAB release R2021b.

 ## Assignment 1

 The questions chosen for this assignment are as follows: 1,2,3,4,6.
 There is no solution for 5.